 3. Halong Bay

 Halong Bay is one of the most picturesque (and touristy) areas in Vietnam.
 In fact, many travelers have Halong Bay at the top of their list of places to visit in Vietnam.
-Cruising through the limestone cliffs of Halong Bay is definitely an experience that you won’t soon forget.
+Cruising on a liveaboard boat through the limestone cliffs of Halong Bay is definitely an experience that you won’t soon forget.

 Many people condense their time in Ninh Binh to only a day trip but we’d recommend spending at least 3 nights here if you have the time to spare.
-Trust us, it’s worth it!
+The region of Ninh Binh tops our list for our favorite place to visit in Vietnam so you definitely shouldn’t miss it!

 Read all about where to stay, where to eat, and what to do in the stunning region of Ninh Binh!